Fraud ring bribed Amazon employees for better online sales, feds allege

 The indictment charged six U.S.- and India-based consultants, working on behalf of third-party merchants who sold on Amazon’s Marketplace platform, with conspiracy and wire fraud.
 The consultants allegedly paid nearly $100,000 in bribes to Amazon employees, who in exchange reinstated merchants’ suspended accounts and products on Marketplace, facilitated attacks against competitors, gave away network access privileges, shared proprietary information and circumvented internal regulations to boost merchants’ sales.

-No Amazon employees were charged, but that doesn’t preclude future action against the workers who took bribes, said U.S. Attorney spokesperson Emily Langlie.
+No Amazon employees were charged, but that doesn’t preclude future action against the workers who took bribes, said U.S. attorney spokesperson Emily Langlie.

 “The investigation is ongoing,” she said.
 “While this indictment focuses on the consultants, there’s always the potential for future charges.”

-All told, the U.S. Attorney estimates the scheme took a monetary toll in excess of $100 million.
+All told, the U.S. attorney estimates the scheme took a monetary toll in excess of $100 million.
 Part of that sum represents the merchants’ proceeds from Marketplace sales between 2017 and the present, secured by bribes that brought them unfair competitive advantages.
 The rest comprises lost sales on the part of competitors, and costs to Amazon.

 An Amazon spokesperson did not respond to questions about how the company regulates Marketplace, where more than 2.5 million third-party merchants sell goods comprising nearly 60% of the products listed on Amazon.

 The case is the latest in a string of revelations painting Marketplace as a Wild West of e-commerce.
-The company is also facing class-action lawsuits and congressional inquiry over alleged price-fixing and data-scraping on Marketplace that some merchants claim gives the Seattle-headquartered giant an unfair advantage in online sales.
+The company is also facing class-action lawsuits and a congressional inquiry over alleged price-fixing and data-scraping on Marketplace that some merchants claim gives the Seattle-headquartered giant an unfair advantage in online sales.

 For third-party merchants on Amazon, the margins can be slim — and the competition is fierce, leading some merchants to resort to dirty dealing for a leg up.